Nursing Practice (Family Nurse Practitioner)- Doctor of Nursing Practice (Online)

 In order to complete the DNP program, each student is required to generate a project that reflects their advanced coursework in leadership, research translation, and clinical knowledge and skills.

-New Mexico State University is a full member of the National Council of State Authorization Reciprocity Agreements consortium (SARA).
-Students will need to check the NMSU SARA website before applying to determine if NMSU has a reciprocity agreement with their home state before applying.
+New Mexico State University is a full member of the National Council of State Authorization Reciprocity Agreements (SARA) consortium.
+Students will need to check the NMSU SARA website before applying to determine if NMSU has a reciprocity agreement with their home state.
 State Boards of Nursing may regulate NMSU's ability to have APRN students in clinical practice in the home state of out-of-state students.
-Please refer to the National Council of State Boards of Nursing's APRN Distance Education Requirements website and contact Nursing Graduate Advisor to confirm eligibility for clinical training in states outside of New Mexico.
+Please refer to the National Council of State Boards of Nursing's APRN Distance Education Requirements website and contact the Nursing Graduate Advisor to confirm eligibility for clinical training in states outside of New Mexico.

 Course Requirements